Yin-Yin/mactch3bot/README.md

 # Jewel bot
-A python script/bot/"ai" that plays match 3 games (Microsoft Jewels (classic), Bejeweled, Candy Crush, etc.)
+A python script/bot/"ai" that plays match 3 games (Microsoft Jewels (classic), Bejeweled, Candy Crush (theroretically), etc.)

 The bot is optimized for this game (works best when it is dragged to half of the screen on a 16:10 display): Microsoft Jewels (Classic) found for example here https://games.ca.zone.msn.com/gameplayer/gameplayerHTML.aspx?game=msjewel or here https://kizi.com/games/microsoft-jewel

 It also works more or less with these games (although it was not optimized for them):
-- https://www.match3games.com/game/Flat+Jewels (works pretty well, as the jewels are flat, can misinterpret some though)
+- https://www.match3games.com/game/Flat+Jewels (works pretty well, as the jewels are flat, can misinterpret these areas without jewels though)
 - https://www.1001games.com/match-3/aquablitz (works quite well)
 - https://www.match3games.com/game/Jewel+Monsters (works roughly)
-- https://kizi.com/games/jewel-shuffle (should work better though)
+- https://kizi.com/games/jewel-shuffle (should work better as the jewels are similar)
 - https://games.ca.zone.msn.com/gameplayer/gameplayerHTML.aspx?game=msjewelnew (not optimal as it can't click on the "next level" button and can not deal with the empty rows)
 - https://arcadespot.com/game/bejeweled-hd/ (could work better)

-# Requirements
+## Requirements
 - Python3
 - Windows (AFAIK pyautogui, which is used for detecting the game area and clicking needs Windows, these can be replaced however)